-The Guidance Counselor at St. Maria Goretti High School provides tremendous assistance to students in the scholarship application process.
-As a result, our graduating classes consistently receive millions of dollars in scholarship offers.
-See FAQ’s under “About Goretti” for current scholarship offers.
+The Director of Guidance at St. Maria Goretti Catholic High School provides guidelines to students in the scholarship application process.
+Our graduating classes consistently receive millions of dollars in scholarship offers.

 Some common types are listed below:

-Based on SAT scores, GPA, class rank, type of courses scheduled in the past, teacher recommendations, counselor recommendations, in school/out of school activates, awards, special recommendations, students personal essay.
+Based on SAT scores, GPA, class rank, type of courses scheduled in the past, teacher recommendations, counselor recommendations, in-school/out-of-school activities, awards, special recommendations, and the student's personal essay.